 There are several types of IRB review and specific request forms for each type of review.
 Details regarding the types of review and the required request forms can be found here.

 Informed consent is generally obtained through a document that fully discloses the nature of the research, explains the risks (both physical and psychological) and benefits and allows the individual to voluntarily decide whether to participate in the research study or not.

-Once the request is submitted, it will be processed by the ORSP.
-If ORSP does not receive all of the required submission materials, you will be contacted to submit additional documents or to make minor changes.
-When your request is determined to contain all of the required materials, a receipt letter will be issued by e-mail.
-ORSP will then route your request to the IRB for official review and decision.
+The Office of Research Compliance (ORC) processes all requests.
+If the Research Compliance Officer (RCO) does not receive all of the required submission materials, you will be contacted to submit the missing documents.
+When your request is determined to contain all of the required materials, a confirmation of receipt letter will be issued by e-mail.
+The ORC will then route your request to the IRB reviewers for official review and decision.

 You and your faculty supervisor will receive an e-mail message from the IRB Administrator (or designee) detailing the review decision.